Sunderland: Jamies and Black Cats

 Rapid growth of the port was prompted by the salt trade.
 Salt exports from Sunderland are recorded from as early as the 13th century, by 1589 salt pans were laid at Bishopwearmouth Panns (the modern-day name of the area the pans occupied is Pann's Bank, on the river bank between the city centre and the East End).
 Large vats of seawater were heated using coal; as the water evaporated, the salt remained.
 As coal was required to heat the salt pans, a coal mining community began to emerge.
 Only poor-quality coal was used in salt panning; better-quality coal was traded via the port, which subsequently began to grow.

 Both salt and coal continued to be exported through the 17th century, with the coal trade growing significantly (2–3,000 tons of coal were exported from Sunderland in the year 1600; by 1680 this had increased to 180,000 tons).
-Difficulty for colliers trying to navigate the Wear’s shallow waters meant coal mined further inland was loaded onto keels (large, flat-bottomed boats) and taken downriver to the waiting colliers.
+Difficulty for colliers trying to navigate the Wear's shallow waters meant coal mined further inland was loaded onto keels (large, flat-bottomed boats) and taken downriver to the waiting colliers.
 A close-knit group of workers manned the Keels as 'keelmen'.
-In 1634 a market and yearly fair charter was granted by Bishop Thomas Morton, incorporated the settlement as a town.
+In 1634 a market and yearly fair charter was granted by Bishop Thomas Morton.
+Morton's charter acknowledged that the borough had been called Wearmouth until then, but it incorporated the place under the name of Sunderland, by which it had become more generally known.

-Before the civil war and with the exclusion of Kingston upon Hull, the North declared for the King.
-In 1644 the North was captured by the Roundheads (Parliamentarians), the area itself taken in March of that year.
-One artifact of the civil war in the area was the long trench; a tactic of later warfare.
+Before the outbreak of the English civil war, the North, with the exception of Kingston upon Hull, declared for the King.
+In 1644 the North was captured by the Roundheads (Parliamentarians), the area around Sunderland itself being taken in March of that year.
+One artefact of the civil war in the area was the long trench; a tactic of later warfare.
 In the village of Offerton roughly three miles inland from the present city centre, skirmishes occurred.
 The Roundheads blockaded the River Tyne, crippling the Newcastle coal trade, which allowed a short period of flourishing coal trade on the Wear.

 In 1669, after the Restoration, King Charles II granted letters patent to one Edward Andrew, Esq. to 'build a pier and erect a lighthouse or lighthouses and cleanse the harbour of Sunderland'.
-They was a tonnage duty levy on shipping in order to raise the necessary funds.
-They was a growing number of shipbuilders or boatbuilders active on the River Wear in the late 17th century.
+A tonnage duty was levied on shipping in order to raise the necessary funds.
+There were a growing number of shipbuilders or boatbuilders active on the River Wear in the late 17th century.